 We carry out a free annual safety check of our gas appliances and pipework in tenants’ homes.
 We will then provide you with a copy of the safety certificate.

 Our main contractor for gas safety and servicing is Smith & Byford.
-For your safety it's essential that you allow our contractor into your home.
+For your safety it is essential that you allow our contractor into your home.

 Even if you do not have any gas appliances but have a gas meter, we must check the pipe work and its connections.
 This service is for the safety of you, your family and those living around you.

-If you don't let us into your home to carry out checks and any works we need to do as a result, you will be in breach of your tenancy agreement.
+If you do not let us into your home to carry out checks and any works we need to do as a result, you will be in breach of your tenancy agreement.